sws2apps/lmm-oa-sws/README.md

 ## Who should use LMM-OA?

-LMM-OA is designed for use by the Life and Ministry Meeting Overseers.
+LMM-OA is designed for use by the Life and Ministry Meeting Overseer.

 ## What are the device requirements to open LMM-OA?